-It’s necessary for tennis players, especially beginners, to understand this condition so you can overcome it and take your game to the next level without any hurdle.
+It’s necessary for tennis players, especially beginners, to understand this condition so they can overcome it and take their game to the next level without any hurdles.

 What is Tennis Elbow?